 “No, not those heroes,” I said.
 “I mean people who risk their own lives to help someone else ... in the real world.”

 “Well,” I said, “that’s one example, but they choose to do that kind of work.
 I’m not talking about that kind of hero.
 I’m talking about the person who is at the right ... or wrong place, at the right ... or wrong time, and something terrible happens, and they decide to help, instead of run away, or look out for themselves.”

 “So policemen and soldiers wouldn’t count either,” said June, quite seriously.

 “True,” I said.
 “They’re definitely heroes, but not the kind I’m talking about.”

 “I don’t know anybody like you’re talking about,” said June.

-“OK,” I said patiently, “but do you BELIEVE in them?
+“Okay,” I said patiently, “but do you believe in them?
 Do you believe they exist?”

 “Right now?” asked my genius daughter.
 “This very instant?”

 “Have they existed in the past, do they exist now, or could they exist in the future?”
 Going toe-to-toe with brilliance isn’t always a fun ride.

 “Okay.”
 I bored right on in, ready to make the kill.
 “Is there only one possible hero?”